 How We're Thinking About Collaboration

 Collaboration shouldn't mean compromise.
-Here's how we're designing Quillium Sync to give writers shared space without shared constraints.
+Here's how we're designing Quillium Omni to give writers shared space without shared constraints.

 Quillium is a solo tool right now.
 You write locally, your files live on your machine, and nobody else can see your document unless you export it.
 That’s going to change.